samslat3r/yt-url-to-gif/README.md

 ## Current Known Issues

-- Only AMD64 linux ffmpeg binary is included under bin/
+- Only AMD64 linux ffmpeg binary is included under bin/ .
+Windows' `ffmpeg.exe` needs to be added.
-- Audio only splice / empty splice download .
+- Audio only splice / empty splice download on some edge cases not caught by tests...
 Need to add error handling and/or more verbose error handling

 ## Project Layout (truncated)